-Mr. Ma Xiaoming (馬曉明), aged 39, was appointed as executive Director on 22 November 2019 and is responsible for strategic and vocational training development of the Group.
+Mr. Ma Xiaoming (馬曉明), aged 41, was appointed as executive Director of the Company on 22 November 2019 and is responsible for strategic and vocational training development of the Group.
 He has been serving as the director of strategic development of Yinxing Education since October 2019.
 Prior to joining Yinxing Education, Mr. Ma was the general manager of Gingko Jin'ge Catering.
-Mr. Ma has over 20 years of experience in business development and operation management.
+Mr. Ma has over 21 years of experience in business development and operation management.